Brian-Kaplan/Collaborative-Music-Player/Supplementary Specifications.md

-# Fully Dressed Use Cases
+# Supplementary Specifications
-This document outlines the 16 Fully Dressed Use Cases for the Collaborative Music Player
+This document outlines the 4 Non-Functional Requirements for the Collaborative Music Player

-# Use Case 1
-blah blah

-# Use Case 2
-blah blah
+# Non Functional Requirement 1:

+# Non Functional Requirement 2: